 - You’re directly billed for your Part B premiums.

 - You have Medicare and Medicaid, and Medicaid pays your premiums.

 - Your modified adjusted gross income as reported on your federal income tax return from two years ago is above a certain amount.*

 The table below shows what you’ll pay if you’re in this group.

 |If you file an individual income tax return with income that is:||If you file a joint income tax return with income that is:||If you file an income tax return as married filing separately with income that is:||Monthly premium in 2019:|

-*Beneficiaries with higher incomes have paid higher Medicare Part B premiums since 2007.
+*Beneficiaries with higher incomes pay higher Medicare Part B premiums.
 To determine if you’re subject to income-related premiums, the SSA uses the most recent federal tax return provided by the IRS.
-Generally, the tax return you filed in 2018 (based on 2017 income) will be used to determine if you will pay an income-related premium in 2019.
+Generally, the tax return you filed in 2019 (based on 2018 income) will be used to determine if you will pay an income-related premium in 2020.
 You can contact the SSA at 800.772.1213 if you have new information to report that might change the determination and lower your premium.